-A native of France, Virginie E Baude has always loved wild animals, especially the large ones of the North.
+A native of France, Virginie E Baude has always loved wild animals, especially the predators of the North.
 She imagined them as she was reading Jack London’s books as a child.
-She began drawing these animals early on and her talent was noticed by her teachers and closed ones.

-Instead of taking the Art route, Virginie received a Master’s Degree in France in wildlife biology and learned more about animals’ behaviors and ecology.
+Instead of taking the Art route though, Virginie received a Master’s Degree in wildlife biology and learned more about animals’ behaviors and ecology.
+Her dream was to come to America and study wolves or at least live near their habitat.

 My passion is to create images that convey the intensity and spirit of the wild and to inspire the viewer to preserve all that is natural, wild and free.
 I want my paintings not only to tell a story, but mostly create something visual.
 I prefer painting abstract backgrounds so there is more room for imagination.
 The colors are enough to set the mood and details are not necessary in my opinion to lead on to a story.
 They would get in the way and limit the subject to just that one background he is painted in.The viewer is now in an emotional state and can make up his own mind on where the subject is.